Key Lesson: When control (manipulation or domination) is present in a relationship, it will, at some point, become intolerable.

 3. How would you describe what Responsible Freedom is?
 Irresponsible Freedom?

-4. How would you explain an “Internal” and “External” view of freedom? (not the short version)
+4. Explain an “Internal” and “External” view of freedom. (not the short version)

 5. Freedom is based on what model?
 Explain the model clearly.